skobow/watchOS-mqtt-sample/README.md

 # watchOS MQTT Sample

+## NOTE: As watchOS does not support low-level network access (see [TN3135](https://developer.apple.com/documentation/technotes/tn3135-low-level-networking-on-watchos?utm_source=chatgpt.com)) this sample does not work on real hardware!

 A minimal watchOS app that demonstrates how to connect to an MQTT broker from SwiftUI using [MQTTNIO](https://github.com/swift-server/MQTTNIO).
 The app shows the current connection state, streams incoming messages, and lets the user send